maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 ### remove inline comments and unused cards
 NEC does not allow empty cards in the deck, but other formats allow this or some variation on the theme.
 These should all be removed during the conversion to NEC-compatible format.
 There are several cases:

-1) remove all leading whitespace on lines, before the card type market
+1) remove all leading whitespace on lines, before the card type marker
 2) remove any card that is empty (consisting solely of a CR, LF or CR/LF)
 3) remove any card that starts with a non-NEC comment marker like ', ! or #
 4) scan the deck for leading comments, any card at the top of the deck marked with "CM" or "CE". this section ends with the first card that starts with a "Gx", or the "CE" card if present.
 5) remove any cards that start with "CM" *after* that point.
 The original NEC format only supports comments at the top.
-6) scan the geometry section and remove any cards containing upper or lower case versions of strings "ignore=true", "ignore=t" or "ignore=yes" (see below for details)
+6) scan the geometry section and remove any cards containing upper or lower case versions of strings "ignore=true", "ignore=yes", etc. (see below for details)

 The resulting deck is now compatible with any known NEC parser.